Frequently Asked Questions

 Is there a fee to park in the ramp?

 Visitors can park in the ramp on a pay-as-you-go basis.
 Rates are $1.50/first hour and $1 each additional hour up to a maximum daily charge of $7.
-Other visitor parking options can be found on the Visitor Information page.
+Please review Visitor Information for additional visitor parking options.

 A, S and H zone permit holders can access the ramp using their permits for general parking on levels 4 and 5 (time and space restrictions apply).
-For more information regarding the ramp, please visit the Ramp Information page.
+For more information regarding the ramp, please review Ramp Information.

 Can my friends/family park on campus?

 The University has a number of parking options available for our guests including metered parking and temporary permits.
-More information can be found on the Visitor Information page.
+Please review Visitor Information for visitor parking options.

 How long may I park at a meter?